 Most of our thinking happens intuitively.
-Intuition works fast so it is sometimes called fast thinking.1 We are not aware of this so you can barely call it thinking.
-Only when our intuition runs into trouble reason is called into action.
+Intuition works fast so it is sometimes called fast thinking.1 Only when our intuition runs into trouble reason is called into action.
 Reason is called slow thinking.
-If you can get away with the judgements coming from your intuition there is no reason to think things through.
+If you can get away with the judgements coming from intuition there is no reason to think things through.
 Evolution made this happen.
 It is easy to understand why.
-Humans who took the time to consider all the options when a pride of lions was coming into their direction didn’t survive and procreate so that their genes died out.
+Humans who took the time to consider all the options when a pride of lions was coming into their direction didn’t survive and procreate so their genes died out.

 Great chess players don’t consider all the options either.
 Based on past training and experience their intuition presents a few options to the conscious thinking process called reason.
 Billions of other options are ignored, nearly all of them not worth considering.
 That’s what makes a great chess player a great chess player.
 The brain has limited processing capabilities.
 Clogging it with countless useless options would downgrade its performance.
 That’s also why people train for their jobs.